genepattern/genepattern-server/src/org/genepattern/server/webapp/rest/api/v1/README.txt

 }
 Note: the status.isFinished is 'false'

-Recommendation is to poll for job completion by calling GET {jobUri} within a look.
+Recommendation is to poll for job completion by calling GET {jobUri} within a loop.
 Pause a second so you don't throttle the server, then GET again until isFinished is true.
 (Note: we'd like to make this more RESTful by adhering to web standards to indicate when we expect the job to be complete).